 Frauds and Scams Content from mycreditunion.gov

 Gateway Metro Federal Credit Union has awarded the Judith A. Lowe Memorial Scholarship(s) to graduating high school seniors since 2007.

 The deadline to apply for a scholarship is March 16th, 2019.
 Applicants will be notified by mid-March if they have been selected as a recipient.
 Scholarships will be awarded to the recipients in April.
 Please download and read the Scholarship Q&A and Scholarship Application below before applying.

 Ms. Lowe served as president at GMFCU, formally known as Gateway Telco, from the late ‘80s to early ’90s.
 She was not only a leader in her professional life, but a pioneer for growth of the credit union and dedicated to her community.
 The scholarship, named in the late president’s honor, was created to help cultivate future leaders from the St. Louis area.

-If you have any questions about the Judith A. Lowe Memorial Scholarship, please contact our marketing coordinator at (314) 621-4575 x158.
+If you have any questions about the Judith A. Lowe Memorial Scholarship, please contact our Marketing Scholarship Coordinator at Marketing@gmcu.org.
 Thank you!